Narcissistic Personality Inventory: Psychometric properties

 The psychometric properties of the NPI have been continually investigated since its creation in 1979, both by original creators Raskin and Hall, as well as a variety of researchers to come, including: Emmons, Bushman & Baumeister, and Rhodewalt & Morf.
 According to reliability and validity research conducted by Raskin and Hall, the NPI has strong construct validity and ecological validity.
 When five factor model (FFM) profiles were created, expert-rated and meta-analytic studies established high correlation to the NPI profiles, indicating high reliability pertaining to personality trait and behavior correlations.
 These correlations are supported by research conducted by Raskin and Hall, as well as Emmons, in which strong, positive correlations to extraversion and psychoticism were found.

 The NPI has weak convergent validity and some items have been argued not to reflect the central dogma of narcissism (e.g. "I see myself as a good leader").
 Additionally, the factor structure of the NPI has been questioned.
 In research conducted by Emmons, four factors were identified through principal components analysis (PCA), including: leadership/authority, self-admiration/self-absorption, superiority/arrogance, and exploitativeness/entitlement.
-On the other hand, research conducted by Raskin and Terry identified seven factors, also through PCA, including: authority, exhibitionism, superiority, entitlement, exploitativeness, self-sufficiency, and vanity.
 More recently, research by Kubarych, Deary, and Austin have identified two factors, including: power and exhibitionism.
 Corry, Merritt, Mrug, and Pamp also identified two factors, including: leadership/authority and exhibitionism/entitlement.
 Generally, variations in data reduction techniques have been partially attributed to factor structure issues.

 The NPI has also been found to have poor internal consistency.

 Applications

 The NPI is used in many organizations as a part of the hiring process.
 It is primarily used in areas where high self-serving tendencies, positively correlated to narcissism, may be a very negative aspect in the job.
 The NPI can not be used solely as a means of rejection, but it can be used to expect certain behaviors on the job.
 Some organizations pursue narcissism in the individual as a good trait, especially for leadership positions or in a group where creativity is considered a good measure.

-The NPI is also considered to be a good test of the dark triad traits, the other two traits being machiavellianism and psychopathy.